anuj-thakkar/MacroDigest/README.md

 Daily Digest is a full-stack web app that delivers concise news summaries based on your selected topics.
 Users can subscribe to topics and receive daily digests tailored to their preferences.

 ## Features
-- Select your preferred news topics (Sports, Entertainment / Pop Culture, Politics, Economics, Technology, Business)
+- Select your preferred news topics (choose from: Market Volatility & Options, Equities and Indexes, Macroeconomics, Regulatory & Compliance News, Alternative Assets & Innovation)
-- View and update your preferences
+- View and update your topic preferences easily
-- Get daily news digests
+- Receive personalized daily news digests via email
+- Access concise summaries for each selected topic
+- Stay informed with up-to-date articles tailored to your interests

 ## Project Structure
 - `backend/` — Flask API, SQLite database, news fetching and summarization